in

 • Aeonium rests from fall to early spring.
 Place Aeonium in a cool, bright location where it receives 5 hours of sunlight daily.
 Decrease water and withhold fertilizer.

-Growing Aeonium as a Houseplant
+Growing Aeonium as a houseplant

 • Aeonium arboreum is a treelike form that grows to 3 feet tall.
 It is often grown as a houseplant.